Keng-cryption/Asl-ai-translator/README.md

 - **Current Word**: Letters translated in real time
 - **Finger State**: Binary values for thumb/index/middle/ring/pinky
 - **Clear**: Button to reset the current word
+- if the screen that should should the skeleton of your hand is black run the code again

 Recognized Letters